ethteck/splat/docs/General-Workflow.md

 For IDO, you will need to use [asm-processor](https://github.com/simonlindholm/asm-processor) in order to include assembly code within the c files.

+For MWCC, you will need [mwccgap](https://github.com/mkst/mwccgap) to include assembly code in the c files, similar to asm-processor.

 ## Assembly macros

 splat relies on some assembly macros for the asm generation.
 They usually live on the `include/macro.inc` file.
 Without these macros then an assembler would not be able to build our disassemblies.